• Skip to main content

 Last Updated on March 13, 2019 by Swagatam 36 Comments

-The post explains the construction of a homemade 100 watt capacitive tubelight circuit using 1 watt LEDs.
+In this post I have explained the construction of a homemade 100 watt capacitive tubelight circuit using 1 watt LEDs.
 The idea was requested, constructed, tested and verified by one the avid readers of this blog Mr. Tamam.
 Let's go through the entire discussion.

 Discussing the Proposed The Design